dmbdesignpdx/code-assessment-web/README.md

 Once the features and design have been completed, I'll swap out the mock API for the online product endpoint.

 With the buttons set up, I can now start on making them actually work.
 Looking at the design, the "Remove" button may have to belong to the `Product` component &mdash; there might be some layout challenges if it stays outside the container of the product... we shall see. 🤔

+#### 2/4/19

+Created a new component `CartItem` to house the `Product` component and the action buttons for the item.

+Finished the "remove" feature for the cart.
+It successfully removes an item and returns the quantity in the cart back to the inventory. :sparkles: The next step is to add the decrease and increase quantity feature to the cart.